Best For

 Bounce Test

-The Endy Hybrid has a very high level of bounce.
+The Endy Hybrid has an extremely high level of bounce.
 In our tests, we measured a total bounce height of 12.77”.
 This is 3.15” more bounce than the average of 9.62”.

 Max.
 Depth